Beef & Boards Dinner Theatre

 Guest services and tickets: 317.635.5252

 Located in the historic Indiana Theatre in the heart of downtown Indianapolis, the Indiana Repertory Theatre (IRT) is the largest professional, not-for-profit theatre in the state and one of the leading regional theatres in the nation.
-IRT presents nine theatrical productions September through May, staging classics, new works, plays for kids/youth, and the beloved A Christmas Carol during the holidays.
+IRT produces nine theatrical productions September through May, staging classics, new works, plays for kids/youth, and the beloved A Christmas Carol during the holidays.
 Its three theatre spaces – the OneAmerica Mainstage, Upperstage, and The Cabaret – each have accommodations to suit patrons’ needs.
 At the IRT, you will enjoy live theatre at its best.

 - There is no dedicated parking for the IRT.
 Valet parking is a great option or you can choose from many nearby garages that service the area.

 - Patrons may drop off guests along Washington St. at the IRT entrance.
 A courtesy wheelchair to transport guests from the IRT curb to seating is available.
+To arrange assistance, please contact the Ticket Office at 317.635.5252.

 - IRT offers one Audio Described and one American Sign Language (ASL) interpreted performance for each OneAmerica Mainstage and Upperstage production.
 Dates are displayed on IRT website’s accessibility page.